We value giving back

 - To that end, we've provided pro bono technical consulting and support to OnGreen.com (view home page), the world's largest green business resource center.

 - We were an early adopter of cloud computing because we knew its economies of scale would be able to provide better computing power cheaper and with less of environmental impact.

 - We operate in a virtual environment, and perform nearly all of our work electronically.
 This reduces carbon emissions and consumption.

 We believe in education because that's one of the foundational components for improvement of the individual and society

-- Our CTO is a Technology Association of Iowa Workforce & Education Committee Member.
+- Our founder was a Technology Association of Iowa Workforce & Education Committee Member through 2019.
 "The Technology Association of Iowa (TAI) is the premier professional organization accelerating the success of Iowa's technology industry and tech-based economy."
 This TAI committee is focused on K-12 technology education, as well as technology education for those in the workforce.

 - Our CEO taught a class at Michigan Technological University on Information Systems Management.

 - We’ve supported DrupalCorn, an educational Drupal (a mainstream open source PHP content management system and framework) event that helps developers and Drupal users learn more about the framework and network with peers.
-Here’s proof of our 2014, 2015, and 2016 (thank you card) DrupalCorn Sponsorships.
+Here’s proof of our 2014, 2015, and 2016 (thank you card), [there was no 2017 event], and 2018 (thank you card), DrupalCorn Sponsorships.

 - Our founders regularly donate their time to help individuals and organizations learn more about business, software, and working with people in general.